Coralline Algae – What is it?

 - If you are doing regular water changes at least 1-2x’s monthly you may not need to dose magnesium and calcium, if not then you may need to test and dose these.
 Coralline Algae is a calcareous algae so it utilizes both magnesium and calcium in its structure and would not be able to reproduce without them.

 - Maintain a stable temperature.
-The type of fish tank you have and it’s inhabitant’s will determine your optimum tank temperature, but 80 degrees Fahrenheit is common.
+The type of fish tank you have and it’s inhabitant’s will determine your optimum tank temperature, but 78-80 degrees Fahrenheit is common.
 The main goal with temperature is to not allow it to fluctuate.
 Getting an accurate heater with separate temperature sensor is highly recommended.
+Visit our Aquarium Equipment Guide to see our top picks for heater controllers and salt mix.

 Red Slime Algae – The Wannabe Algae

-Red Slime Algae is not actually a red algae, it’s not even an algae at all, but I still thought it best to at least touch on this common algae imitator for the purpose of sorting through the confusion.
+Red Slime Algae is not actually a red algae, it’s not even an algae at all, but we still thought it best to at least touch on this common algae imitator for the purpose of sorting through the confusion.
 Red slime algae is actually Cyanobacteria.
 It is considered to be the evolutionary link between bacteria and algae.
 Cyanobacteria is one of the oldest forms of life on earth and dates back 3.5 billion years.
 In the hobby we consider cyanobacteria as just another nuisance algae but did you know that without it we as a species would not exist.
-Cyanobacteria is responsible for raising the oxygen contain in our atmosphere from 1% to the current level of approximately 20% that we have today.
-It can be identified by its deep purple or red coloring and it’s slimy, mat like appearance.
+Cyanobacteria is responsible for raising the oxygen levels in our atmosphere from 1% to the current level of approximately 20% that we have today.
+It can be identified by its deep cranberry or red coloring and it has a slimy stringy appearance.
 It may occasionally have air bubbles on it, as these organisms produce oxygen as a byproduct of photosynthesis.
 Cyano, is it’s often called, starts out as just a small patch in the sand or on your live rock, but it can quickly reach epidemic plague levels and completely take over your tank.
 Luckily eradicating it takes very little effort on your part and it can be gone within just a few short days if caught early.
-Here are the 3 steps to ridding your aquarium of Cyanobacteria: while you can do each step independently, I recommend doing all steps at the same time in order to quickly remove the bacteria.
+Here are the 3 steps to ridding your aquarium of Cyanobacteria: while you can do each step independently, I recommend doing all steps at the same time in order to quickly remove all the bacteria present.
 You can later reverse these steps one at a time in order to identify what the cause was.

 - Shorten your photo-period.
 Cyano needs nutrients and light in order to reproduce.
 The quickest method of ridding your tank is to turn the lights off for 24 hours (48 hours if it’s already at plague status).
 This should get you a foot hold on the situation, then continue your light cycle reduced by 1 or 2 hours per day.